 These are all valid questions.
 And we, as business analysts, need to be prepared to advocate for ourselves.
-We know we bring value to projects, but if we can't articulate that value, then our clients won't (and shouldn't) pay to include our services on their projects.
+We know the value of business analysis, but if we can't articulate that value, then our clients won't (and shouldn't) pay to include our services on their projects.

-In order to understand the benefits business analysts bring to a project, it's important to look at the general criteria for project success.
+In order to understand the value of a business analyst to a project, it's important to look at the general criteria for project success.
 Successful projects generally consist of four primary components: completion within the timeline, adherence to budget, impact on everyday business, and solution adoption/usefulness.
 In other words, a client wants to know “Will I get what I want, within the approved time frame, for the amount of money we agreed to and allow my staff to keep their day jobs?”

 What is often overlooked, however, is how a good business analyst maximizes the efficiency of the project team.
 While the development team works to define the technical direction and build the solution features, the business analyst works behind the scenes to provide timely information, clarify questions, remove roadblocks and ensure functional development is moving the project toward a successful conclusion.

 From a client's point of view, a software project can be daunting.
 Every organization has competing priorities, limited budgets and multiple stakeholders with differing opinions.
 Once a project is approved, there's immense pressure to successfully achieve the business objective on time and within budget.
 Additionally, employees will be asked to take time away from their usual tasks and obligations to contribute to the project through defining requirements, providing feedback to developers and testing functionality as it's created.
-It is here where a business analyst can provide significant value in a number of ways.
+It is here where a business analyst, alongside analysis tools — such as those from Microsoft or IBM — can provide significant value in a number of ways.

 - Defining scope — Whether the scope is defined before the project begins or during the discovery phase, a strong business analyst is adept at understanding the business objective(s) and the possible technical solutions.
 He or she provides valuable insight to ensure the critical features are defined correctly and that unnecessary features are omitted to save time and money.
 The business analyst is able to articulate how business needs can be met with the greatest impact to productivity while ensuring the least impact to cost.